-Vanna Aldin, Deputy Director Lead Analyst Business Strategy, Department for Work and Pension
+Chief Economist and Lead Analyst - Business Strategy, Department for Work and Pensions

 Continuing Policy Fellow, Centre for Science and Policy

-Vanna is Lead Analyst in Business Strategy at the Department for Work and Pensions.
+Vanna is Chief Economist and Lead Analyst in Business Strategy at the Department for Work and Pensions.
 She leads a multi-disciplinary team of analysts and is responsible for developing the evidence and analysis underpinning the departmental vision 2025 and supporting the Executive Team in its Strategic Design Authority role.

 Vanna is an economist with over 20 years' experience in leading multidisciplinary teams and managing complex portfolios of analytical work covering a wide range of economic and policy areas.